ProfessorBienz/OSHomework/README.md

 Have the child process create a child process of its own with with the 'fork' method.
 We will refer to this as the grandchild method.

 ### 1.c) Call appropriate methods
-Three methods have been declared in src.hpp: 'parent()', 'child()', and 'grandparent()'.
+Three methods have been declared in src.hpp: 'parent()', 'child()', and 'grandchild()'.
 Have the grandchild process call 'grandchild()', the child process call 'child()', and the parent process call 'parent()'.

 ### 1.d) Order the processes
 Guarantee that the grandchild method is called before the child method, which is called before the parent method.